5 Best Reloading Manuals [UPDATED]

 Lee Precision’s 2nd Edition Modern Reloading manual is written in an easy-to-read format with many helpful drawings and diagrams.
 It’s primarily written for handgun owners who are just starting to reload.

-Lee’s manual includes an in-depth analysis of load data given by the powder companies themselves.
-Although it may not be the best option for rifle owners, Lee is still one of the best options for those looking for an in-depth introduction to all things reloading.
+Although it may not be the best option for rifle owners, the Lee manual is still one of the best options for those looking for an in-depth introduction to all things reloading.

 5. Hornady 11th Edition Handbook of Cartridge Reloading